 The tool calculated a huge red DTOXRISK score (their proprietary grading system for spamminess).

 Actually, my original DTOXRISK score was even higher, like 3600+ (LRT says that anything over 1,000 "very likely causes a link penalty 😑 source: LRT).

 By the way, I also checked SEMRush's domain toxic score and it's pretty high too:

-Okay, so I was a bit surprised at how “toxic” my link profile was, but after reviewing the “suspicious links” (btw, LRT organizes them very nicely based on DTOX score, whether the domains returned a 400 or 500 error, whether the domain has a PBN footprint, and a ton of other metrics), I discovered that the culprits were backlinks from spammy websites that were scraping my content or images and often provided a “money” anchor text.
+Okay, so I was a bit surprised at how "toxic" my link profile was, but after reviewing the "suspicious links" (btw, LRT organizes them very nicely based on DTOX score, whether the domains returned a 400 or 500 error, whether the domain has a PBN footprint, and a ton of other metrics), I discovered that the culprits were spammy websites that were scraping my content or images, often providing a "money" anchor text.

-In fact, there were a lot of similarities across the spammy websites, including:
+In fact, there were lots of similarities across the spammy websites, including: